tensorwerk/stockroom/docs/quick-start.md

     stock = StockRoom(enable_write=True)
     write_into(stock)
     ```
-    You'll see an example below
+    You'll see an example below.

 ### Accessing data

-As you already know, data is stored as columns inside the `.data` shelf in stockroom.
-You can get fetch the column
+As you already know, data is stored as columns inside the `data` shelf in stockroom.
+You can fetch the column
-from the `.data` attribute and then fetch the data at a particular index - here we take the 100th data point.
+from the `data` attribute and then fetch the data at a particular index - here we select the 100th data point.

 ```python hl_lines="12"
 from stockroom import StockRoom